cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 Name: issued, Length: 160, dtype: int64
 ```

-We can visualize now in a **line chart** the variation of the number of loans along this period.
+We can visualize now in a **line chart** (Figure 1) the variation of the number of loans along this period.
 There was, indeed, a trend upwards, which collapsed at the begining of the last year.
-To get the plot, we use the method, whose default produces a line chart.
-The meaning of the graphic specifications is clear.
-Without `xlabel=''`, the name of the series, which is `issued`, will appear below the horizontal axis.
-Note the indexes are not recognized as dates, so the tickmarks in the horizontal axis cannot be set with a date logic.

 ```
 In [8]: df['issued'].value_counts().sort_index().plot(figsize=(8,5),
    ...:         title='Figure 1.
 Number of loans', xlabel='', color='black', linewidth=1);
 ```

 ![](https://github.com/cinnData/DataSci/blob/main/Figures/fig_01e_1.png)

+To get the plot, we use the method `.plot()`, whose default produces a line chart.
+The meaning of the graphic specifications is clear.
+Without `xlabel=''`, the name of the series, which is `issued`, will appear below the horizontal axis.
+Note the indexes are not recognized as dates, so the tickmarks in the horizontal axis cannot be set with a date logic.

 ## Q2.
 Missing values

-The missing values can be counted in the report extracted in `In [5]`.
+The missing values can already be counted in the report extracted in `In [5]`.
 Pandas has also a specific method for detecting missing values, the method `.isna()`.
-Applied to a Pandas data container, it returns a Boolean Pandas container of the same shape, indicating whether every entry is or is not missing.
+Applied to a Pandas data container, it returns a Boolean Pandas container of the same shape, indicating whether a value is or is not missing, term by term.
 With `.sum()`, we can then get the number of missing values for every column, or, with `.mean()`, the proportion.

 ```
 In [9]: df.isna().sum()